algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 ### 5.4.
 Future work

 <!-- List of tasks that will be completed in the future -->
-The tasks that will be completed in the future are :
+The tasks that will be completed in the future are:
 - Nothing for the moment.

 ## 6. Deliberation